Bastien und Bastienne

-The opera is written in both French and German manners.
-Many of the melodies are French in manner, but Bastienne's first aria is true German lied.
+The opera is written in both the French and German manners.
+Many of the melodies are French in manner, but Bastienne's first aria is a true German lied.
 This melody is also used in Mozart's Trio in G for Piano, Violin and Violoncello, K. 564 (1788).
 Another purely German lied is Bastienne's aria "I feel certain of his heart".
 Mozart utilizes the orchestra sparingly, with the exception of the reconciliation scene.

 The opening theme of Mozart's overture resembles that of the first movement of Beethoven's Symphony no. 3, Eroica (in a different key).
 It is unlikely that Beethoven was familiar with Mozart's youthful opera.
 In any case, opening a movement with an arpeggio of the tonic chord was an extremely common occurrence in the Classical period.
 The resemblance is likely coincidental.

 Although he was very young, Mozart already had excellent vocal writing skills and a knack for parody and whimsy which would reach full flower in his later works.
 Bastien und Bastienne is possibly the easiest to perform of Mozart's juvenile works.